RomainCyr/LTRSP-3589/2_feature_validation/0_sr_policy/README.md

 Using the method `device.configure()` send the configuration of the `sr_policy_config.txt` file to the device.
 On XR a `commit` is required to confirm the configuration is installed on the device.
 With this `configure()` method the commit is automatically sent at the end of the configuration.

+Here, the `configure()` method will take one argument: a multiline `str` which contains the configuration line required to instantiate the SR policy.

+*Note that only the `device_name` is provided as an argument of the test section.
+The device object must be retrieved from the testbed using the `testbed.devices` dictionary.*

 More information about the `device.configure()` method can be found in the below documentation.